sanjaymahto/hierarchical-data-representation/README.md

 ### Using pathName API

 The [pathName](https://github.com/sanjaymahto/hierarchical-data-representation/blob/origin/feature/refactoring-code/src/dag-renderer.js) API allows you to Name the paths of DAG tree.
 This will allow you to change the path names of the Nodes dynamically.
-You have to pass path identifier key from JSON Data as a parameter.
+You have to pass path name and path identifier key from JSON Data as a parameter.

+`API`

+    /* pathName should be string type, To provide unique names of the path for particular Instance.*/

+    /* pathkey should be string type i.e identifier key from the JSON tree data provided.*/

+    pathName(pathName, pathKey);

 `Example:`

-    /* argument of pathName should be string type i.e identifier key from the JSON tree data provided.*/
+    instance.pathName('instance1','textPath');

-    instance.pathName('textPath'); /* textPath is identifier here from the JSON tree data provided.*/
+      /* textPath is identifier here from the JSON tree data provided.*/
+     /*instance1 is the unique name for the paths, for a particular Instance.*/

+>Note: pathName should be unique for different instances.

 ### Using on API